Interference reflection microscopy

-Interference reflection microscopy (IRM), also called Reflection Interference Contrast Microscopy (RICM) or Reflection Contrast Microscopy (RCM) depending on the context, is an optical microscopy technique that leverages interference effects to form an image of an object on a glass surface.
+Interference reflection microscopy (IRM), also called Reflection Interference Contrast Microscopy (RICM) or Reflection Contrast Microscopy (RCM) depending on the specific optical elements used, is an optical microscopy technique that leverages thin-film interference effects to form an image of an object on a glass surface.
 The intensity of the signal is a measure of proximity of the object to the glass surface.
 This technique can be used to study events at the cell membrane without the use of a (fluorescent) label as is the case for TIRF microscopy.

 History and name

 In 1964, Adam S. G. Curtis coined the term Interference Reflection Microscopy (IRM), using it in the field of cell biology to study embryonic chick heart fibroblasts.
 He used IRM to look at adhesion sites and distances of fibroblasts, noting that contact with the glass was mostly limited to the cell periphery and the pseudopodia.

 In 1975, Johan Sebastiaan Ploem introduced an improvement to IRM (published in a book chapter), which he called Reflection Contrast Microscopy (RCM).
 The improvement is to use a so-called anti-flex objective and crossed polarizers to further reduce stray light in the optical system.
 Today, this scheme is mainly referred to as Reflection Interference Contrast Microscopy (RICM), the name of which was introduced by Bareiter-Hahn and Konrad Beck in 1979.

-However, the term IRM is sometimes to describe an RICM setup.
+However, the term IRM is sometimes used to describe an RICM setup.
 The multiplicity of names used to describe the technique has caused some confusion, and was discussed as early as 1985 by Verschueren.

-Bareiter-Hahn and Konrad Beck correlated the technique with electron microscopy, showing that different mammalian cell lines adhere to the glass substrate in specific focal adhesion sites.